panta82/node_argument_parsers/article.md

 ![](static/argparse.png)

+#### Thoughts

 - As I remembered, argparse is a very full-featured library, with support for commands, flag counting, type casting and aggregation.

-- There is a lot of NPM usage, but not that much github action, indicating a library that is used internally by more popular libraries but not so much by a wider community.
+- There is a lot of NPM usage, but not that much github action, indicating a library that is used internally by more popular libraries but not so much by a wider community directly.

 - There is a typings library that adds some code completition help.
-Unfortunately, some options are only given as magic strings, that you have to hunt on their (bad) documentation page (more on that below).
+Unfortunately, some options are only given as magic strings, that you have to hunt on their bad documentation page (more on that below).

-- In general, Argparse has the most fiddly and unfun to use API of all the command parsers I have tried.
+- In general, argparse has the most fiddly and unfun to use API of all the parser libraries I have tried.
 Option names are unintuitive and unmemorable.
 You have to call many methods in a procedural fashion, without a fluid interface.
 I remember making a declarative configuration layer around it the last time I used it in production.

 - As mentioned, documentation is pretty bad and incomplete.
 Only the basics are covered in the library's README file.
-For the rest, you are directed to the [python version's docs](https://docs.python.org/3/library/argparse.html#action), which while complete, require you to mentally translate between python and nodejs conventions.
+For the rest, you are directed to the [python version's docs](https://docs.python.org/3/library/argparse.html), which while complete, require you to mentally translate between python and nodejs conventions.

 - Help output is mediocre.
 It doesn't show the defaults, or any other metadata it has about flags.
 It shows subcommands as a single one-liner, without additional details for each command.